Nick Nurse’s nomadic coaching path takes him to an NBA title

 “I just really like the picture,” Nurse said.

 Yes, and there’s symmetry now.
-His Raptors ran a perfect race — and knocked off the two-time NBA champions.
+His Raptors ran a perfect race — and knocked off the team that had won the 2017 and 2018 NBA titles.

 Nurse, a 51-year-old basketball journeyman who has been a coach for 13 different teams in four countries over the last 30 years, is now the coach of the best team in the world.
 Unknown no more and someone who never will be anonymous again, Nurse guided the Raptors to their first NBA championship in a six-game defeat of the Golden State Warriors.